Red Line (St. Louis MetroLink): Shared alignment

 The platforms at Stadium in downtown St. Louis.

 In all, the Red and Blue lines share tracks for 16 stations.
 From west to east: the Central West End and Cortex stations that serve the Central West End neighborhood, Washington University Medical Center, and Cortex Innovation Community.
 The Grand station transfers with the busy #70 MetroBus line and serves Saint Louis University and its hospital.
 Next, the Union Station, Civic Center, Stadium, 8th & Pine, Convention Center, and Laclede's Landing stations serve downtown St. Louis and its many destinations.
+A connection to the proposed Green Line BRT is planned at Civic Center station.
 Crossing the historic Eads Bridge into Illinois, the line serves the East Riverfront, 5th & Missouri, Emerson Park, Jackie Joyner-Kersee Center, and Washington Park stations in East St. Louis, Illinois.
 At the next station, Fairview Heights, the Blue Line ends.
 The Red Line continues south through Belleville, Illinois, to its terminus at the Shiloh–Scott station near Scott Air Force Base.